bmhking/Parcel_value_app/README.md

 - Add ability to download data of selected parcels in map (03/30)
 - Replaced Parcel with Lot in tables for clarity (03/30)
 - Disabled buttons when the data is loading (03/30)
-- Add ability to read in a file of APNs
+- Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs.
+I might work on this later
 - Add ability to show average value of surrounding parcels of a parcel (likely in a certain radius) - currently can do it with lat/long

 # Need help with: